UST-QuAntiL/qiskit-service/README.md

 `GET /qiskit-service/api/v1.0/calc-wd/<qpu_name>`

-there needs to be at least 10 data points for each number of qubit and depth to get a meaningful result.
+there need to be at least 10 data points for each number of qubits and depth to get a meaningful result.

 ## Sample Implementations for Transpilation and Execution
 Sample implementations can be found [here](https://github.com/UST-QuAntiL/nisq-analyzer-content/tree/master/example-implementations).